AI Hospitality Alliance

 Article content

-The paper introduces what it calls the "AI4GoodTourism" framework, which organizes the opportunity into three dimensions: environmental sustainability, social sustainability, and economic sustainability.
-This framing is deliberately practical — it's designed to help managers identify where AI investments can serve multiple sustainability objectives simultaneously, rather than treating each dimension as a separate initiative.
+This paper investigates how AI-driven automation can help tourism and hospitality businesses achieve sustainability goals by reducing waste, conserving resources, and improving environmental outcomes—without sacrificing service quality or commercial performance.
+The authors introduce the "AI4GoodTourism" framework, which organizes AI opportunities across three practical dimensions: environmental, social, and economic sustainability.
+The framework is designed to help managers identify AI investments that can serve multiple sustainability objectives at once, rather than treating each as a separate initiative.

 Tags